Chapter One: Genesis

 "I am the heart and soul of this organisation, its founder, philosopher, spokesperson, original coder, organiser, financier, and all the rest."

-During the formative years from 2005 to 2007, as Suelette Dreyfus said, Julian was always the driving force:
+During the formative years from 2005 to 2007, as Suelette Dreyfus witnessed, Julian was always the driving force:

 "It took him months and months of hundred-hour weeks.
 The thing about Julian is that he is absolutely obsessively driven when he has a goal he wants to achieve.
 So he basically dropped everything, lived on the smell of an oily rag, enlisted a whole range of people from around the world and got them involved."